Information Discrepancy in Strategic Learning: Introduction

-The second strand of related work advocates that machine learning algorithms should be constructed in a way that incentivizes ``good'' strategic behavior (aka \emph{improvements}) \citep{ManishKleinbergEffort,ustunrecourse19,Tabibianetal19,TsirtsisCounterfactual,liuetal,Haghtalabetal,Alonetal,strategicrecourse20,EqualizingRecourse}.
-Our work is most closely related to \citep{liuetal,Haghtalabetal,strategicrecourse20,EqualizingRecourse}. \cite{strategicrecourse20} study a mechanism providing meaningful recourse to agents when they are behaving strategically, while also taking into account the learner's accuracy.
-Our key point of departure is that in our case the disparate improvement is \emph{mainly} due to the information discrepancy between the two subgroups (i.e., it appears even with \emph{identical} cost matrices). \cite{liuetal} study the long-term impact of strategic learning to different subgroups, but they focus on decision-making rules that are fully known to the agents. \cite{Haghtalabetal} study social welfare maximization when the learner does not have full knowledge of the feature space of the agents, contrary to our model where the information discrepancies appear on the agents' side. \cite{EqualizingRecourse} show ways that one can minimize the difference in recourse between subgroups, while maintaining accuracy guarantees for the classifier.
-In our work, the principal and the agents are focused on the social welfare maximization, {and the disparate impact is due to the information discrepancy (rather than only differences in the agents' cost functions).}
+The second strand of literature advocates that machine learning algorithms should incentivize ``good'' strategic behavior (\emph{aka} \emph{improvements}) \citep{ManishKleinbergEffort,ustunrecourse19,Tabibianetal19,TsirtsisCounterfactual,liuetal,Haghtalabetal,Alonetal,strategicrecourse20,EqualizingRecourse}.
+Our work is most closely related to \citep{liuetal,Haghtalabetal,EqualizingRecourse}. \citet{liuetal} study the long-term impact of strategic learning on different sub-populations, but focus on decision rules that are fully known to the agents. \citet{Haghtalabetal} study social welfare maximization when the learner does not have full knowledge of the feature space of the agents, contrary to our model where the information discrepancies appear on the agents' side. \citet{EqualizingRecourse} minimize the difference in recourse across sub-populations, whereas we focus on a principal optimizing the social welfare.

-The third strand is concerned with causality in strategic learning \citep{MillerCausalInDisguise20,BechavodCausal,Shavitetal}, where the learner wishes to learn the causal relationship between the agents' features and their labels/scores by leveraging the agents' strategic behavior.
-Instead, we focus on the disparate impact that may occur due to information discrepancy.
-Importantly, in our setting, even if the principal knows the causal relationship perfectly, the disparate impact from the scoring rule may still be unavoidable.
-Broadly related to this area is also~\citep{PerformativePrediction}, where the authors studied convergence in the case that posting a model as a principal induces a particular distribution on the responses from the agents.
-Again, in our paper the agents do not have full access to the scoring rule of the principal.
+The third strand concerns causality in strategic learning (\citet{MillerCausalInDisguise20,BechavodCausal,Shavitetal} and more broadly~\citet{PerformativePrediction}), where the learner tries to learn the causal relationship between agents' features and their labels/scores by leveraging the agents' strategic behavior.
+Importantly, in our setting, even if the principal knows the causal relationship perfectly, the disparate impact from the algorithm may still be unavoidable.
+Recently, \citet{AlternativeMicro21} re-examine the standard assumptions around strategic learning and they propose alternative formulations.